rsh249/semester-biology/materials/projects.md

 Projects can involve programming, data visualization and analytics, or all of the above.
 They should be on something you are excited about.

 As a rough guideline projects should represent ~30-40 hours of work.
-Some class time will be provided for working on projects.
+Keep in mind that coding takes a lot of work and the projects will likely involve some code that is new to you.
+Some class time will be provided for working on projects and getting peer feedback.

 ### Project Proposal

-The course schedule should include a deadline for submitting project proposals (*Version Control Projects week*).
+Proposals are DUE: June 25 by 11:59PM.

 These proposals should be no more than 1 page long and describe: